officialkushagragupta/Automatic-Number-Plate-Recognition-System-and-Facial-Recognition-System/README.md

 # Automatic-Number-Plate-Recognition-System-and-Facial-Recognition-System

 The proposed OCR (Optical Character Recognition) model is designed to accurately detect license plates from images and is optimized.
-This projext was made during Kavach Intra College Hackathon'23.
+This project was made during Kavach Intra College Hackathon'23.

 <br>